appcelerator/amplify-tooling/packages/amplify-registry-sdk/README.md

-# AMPLIFY Registry SDK
+# Amplify Registry SDK

-An SDK for interacting with the AMPLIFY Registry.
+An SDK for interacting with the Axway Package Registry Server.

 ## Installation